 that it intends to make a CPP proposal;

-of the expected effect on the revenue and quality of its electricity distribution services were the Commission to determine a CPP entirely in accordance with the intended CPP proposal;of the process for making submissions to the EDB in respect of the intended CPP proposal;
+of the expected effect on the revenue and quality of its electricity distribution services were the Commission to determine a CPP entirely in accordance with the intended CPP proposal;

+of the price versus quality trade-offs made in the expenditure alternatives considered in the intended CPP proposal where these are directly associated with the rationale for seeking the CPP proposal, as required to be disclosed under clause 5.4.2;

+if it intends to propose to include a quality standard variation under clause 5.4.5, why the proposed quality standard variation has been chosen over alternative quality standards;

-where and how further information in respect of the intended CPP proposal may be obtained; and
+where and how further information in respect of the intended CPP proposal may be obtained;

+of the process for making submissions to the EDB in respect of the intended CPP proposal; and

-of their opportunity to participate in the consultation process required of the Commission by s 53T of the Act after any CPP proposal is received and considered compliant by the Commission
+of their opportunity to participate in the consultation process required of the Commission by s 53T of the Act after any CPP proposal is received and considered compliant by the Commission.

-For the purpose of subclause (1)(d), where further information is available in hard copy only, the applicant must have ensured that any further information was readily available for inspection at the stated location.
+For the purpose of subclause (1)(e), where further information is available in hard copy only, the applicant must have ensured that any further information was readily available for inspection at the stated location.

 For the purpose of subclause (1), the CPP applicant must-